-- 8. Turn lever (A) away from header to raise safety prop until lever locks into vertical position.
-Repeat for opposite cylinder. - 9.
-Start engine, choose a level area, and lower header to ground. - 10.
-Stop engine, and remove key from ignition.
+- 8. Turn lever (A) away from the header to raise the safety prop until the lever locks into vertical position.
+Repeat for the opposite cylinder. - 9.
+Start the engine, choose a level area, and lower the header to the ground. - 10.
+Shut down the engine, and remove the key from the ignition.

-- 11. Loosen nut (A) and rotate barrel (B) to relieve load on link. - 12.
-Remove cotter pin (D) on clevis pin (C) and remove pin to disconnect from header. - 13.
-Reinstall clevis pin in header.
+- 11. Loosen nut (A) and rotate barrel (B) to relieve the load on the link. - 12.
+Remove cotter pin (D) on clevis pin (C) and remove the pin to disconnect from the header. - 13.
+Reinstall the clevis pin in the header.

 - 14. Disconnect header drive hydraulics (A) and electrical harness (B).
 Refer to the auger header operator's manual. - 15.
-Slowly back windrower away from header.
+Slowly back the windrower away from the header.